kwetiaw-goreng/kwetiaw-goreng.github.io/_posts/2022-05-22-Gameboy-Advance-Repair.md

 ![](/assets/images/gba/gba2.png)

 Flipping the board upside down, I discovered what seems to be the root cause, it's a blown up component.
 After quick googling around for schematics, the component is called Power Transformer.
-There used to be covered with a cap, but that was blown into pieces, exposing the wounded up coils.
+It used to be covered by a cap, but that was blown into pieces, exposing the wounded up coils.

 ![](/assets/images/gba/gba3.png)

-Looking arond on ebay, I cant seem to find the parts so my only option is to look further east, way further!
+Looking arond on ebay and locally, I cant seem to find the parts so my only option is to look further east, way further!
 Good old Aliexpress has everything, including the part that i needed.
 ![](/assets/images/gba/gba5.png)